themikejr/neo-mikepedia/Mikepedia/PKM-for-Coders.md

 ## Tactics
 These tactics below are moves to make in your system in order to develop your knowledge.
 They assume the use of a note-taking tool that allows you to make links but they should be broadly applicable.

-1. Always keep a [Curiosity List](./Curiosity-List.md) where you can quickly add newly encountered terms, tools, and ideas.
+1. The [Curiosity List](./Curiosity-List.md) inspires and guides your learning.
-2. When learning a new tool, library, or framework, make a [Guide Note](./Guide-Note.md) for yourself.
+2. The [Guide Note](./Guide-Note.md) is a memory cache and playbook for a set of related steps.
-3. If you keep encountering articles, tweets, and links about something you want to learn more about later, create a [Placeholder Note](../Placeholder%20Note.md).
+3. The [Placeholder Note](../Placeholder%20Note.md) is a bookmark for ideas you may want to explore later.
-4. For things that you are working with in the long term, curate a [Resource List](Resource%20List.md).
+4. The [Resource List](Resource%20List.md) is a greatest hits album for your most-used tools and techniques.